Clari3D logo

 /*!
 End a transaction

-* @param $transaction: the optional transaction or NULL,
+* @param $transaction the optional transaction or NULL,

 * @return the abstract transaction object of NULL if the transaction

-* has been rollbacked.
+* has been rolledback.

 */